Keep these 7 freelancer tax tips in mind as you close the books this year, to give yourself every possible tax advantage

 If you started out as a sole proprietorship, you may want to consider incorporating or forming an LLC (Limited Liability Company).
 The main reason to do so is to separate your personal and business assets.
 It also helps protect your personal assets from mishaps that may happen to your business.

 In addition, these business structures can give you extra flexibility in paying your taxes.
 Talk with a CPA or tax advisor to see if incorporating and electing S Corporation status could help lower your self-employment taxes.

 Take some time now to research the different business structures or chat with an expert.
 If you decide to move forward, the best time to submit your paperwork is by the end of the year or the start of next year.
 It simplifies your tax filings and paperwork if your business is the same business entity throughout the entire tax year.

 5. Meet with a Tax Expert Now

 Do you typically wait to contact your CPA or find a tax advisor in March or April?
 At that point, experts can help you prepare and file your taxes, but it’s too late to strategize on any actions to lower your tax bill.
 Instead, schedule an appointment with a tax accountant before the year ends.
-This will give you plenty of time to act on their advice—for instance, make a large equipment purchase, open a new retirement account or form a corporation.
+This will give you plenty of time to act on their advice—for instance, make a large equipment purchase, open a new retirement account, or form a corporation.